By Kim Delgado - Owner of KD Novelties

 One of the most important things that you as a parent must do for your child is to help them to read.
 It is important to start your child off early on some type of reading program.
 Setting aside some quiet time where everyone can read is critical to the success of your child’s reading ability and comprehension.
-Below are some tips that I have always incorporated into my household and I’m passing onto all parents for reference.
+Below are some tips that I incorporated into my household and I’m passing onto all parents for reference.
 Visit our Blog for more articles on how to encourage your child to read.

 Reading to your child...
 IMPORTANT